AnonymousPlanet/thgtoa/guide.md

 ### If you have no time:

--   Try to shutdown the laptop as soon as possible and hope for the best
+-   Try to shut down the laptop as soon as possible and hope for the best

 # Some last OPSEC thoughts: